-Food, shelter, clothing and medical needs, the environment, and college scholarships.
+Food, shelter, clothing and medical needs, college scholarships and teacher mini-grants.

 Individuals and families may apply to Operation Round Up.
 You are not required to receive power from PRECO, but you must reside in a home which exists within a zip code served by the co-op.